 A man walks back from the beach at half past four in the evening; he walks out of the sunlight, and the evening rises up his body as he steps away from the sea.
 The light climbs to his chest, his shoulders, his head; another step and he crosses the border into night.
 Behind him, the steel-blue sea, above that the perfect sky.
 Nothing on the water; in the sky, only two swallows, darting and soaring.

-All night the little cabin fills with the distant thump and slow roar of surf breaking, sometimes one roar after another, quick, hurried; Dawn at Flounder Baysometimes the gradual dying away before the next big breaker booms down.
+All night the little cabin fills with the distant thump and slow roar of surf breaking, sometimes one roar after another, quick, hurried; sometimes the gradual dying away before the next big breaker booms down.
 Sometimes the sound dies away completely, so for a few seconds all that remains is the memory—then nothing.
 Where has the sea gone?
 Has it begun to gather itself far from shore, building the monstrous wave that will wash this place from the ill-named Earth?

 Silence.